apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Barbie’ Scores Best-Ever Monday for Warner Bros.
-With $26 Million, Overtaking ‘The Dark Knight’**
+**RB Saquon Barkley signs franchise tag**

-You can read more about it [here](https://variety.com/2023/film/box-office/barbie-monday-box-office-warner-bros-record-1235679537/).
+You can read more about it [here](https://www.giants.com/news/saquon-barkley-contract-franchise-tag-nfl-training-camp-stats-roster).

 ## Requirements
 - Python 3.8